A Woman Looking At Her Running Watch

 As I’ve written about many times, however, your HRV (and ability to recover) depends at least as much on your lifestyle as it does on your training.
 This means that managing your nutrition, sleep, and stress levels in daily life is essential.

-A study at the KIHU Olympic research institute in Finland found that in a group of 15 recreational endurance runners, those with the highest HRV in the group responded much better to an 8-week intensive training program (with a mean 6% increase in VO2 max) compared to those in the group with the lowest HRV (who improved their VO2 max by only 1% on average).
+A study at the KIHU Olympic research institute in Finland found that in a group of 15 recreational endurance runners, those with the highest HRV responded much better to an 8-week intensive training program (with a mean 6% increase in VO2 max) than those with the lowest HRV (who improved their VO2 max by only 1% on average).

 Chart, scatter chartDescription automatically generated